-HSEE 2022 application form has been released on 9th March 2022 in online mode, while the last date for registration is April 27, 2022 Applications have been invited by Indian Institute of Technology (IIT) Madras from eligible candidates for admission to five years integrated Master of Arts (M.A.) programmes through Humanities and Social Sciences Entrance Examination (HSEE) for the academic session 2022-2023.
-Interested candidates have to apply for the HSEE 2022 before the due date.
+HSEE 2023 application form might release in 2nd week of March 2023 in online mode, while the last date for registration may fall in the last week of April 2023.
+Applications are invited by Indian Institute of Technology (IIT) Madras from eligible candidates for admission to five years integrated Master of Arts (M.A.) programmes through Humanities and Social Sciences Entrance Examination (HSEE) for the academic session 2023-2024.
+Interested candidates have to apply for the HSEE 2023 before the due date.

 Course offered through HSEE

 - Integrated M.A. in Development Studies

 |Submit application with payment of Examination Fee online||April 2023|

 |Last date for the payment of application fee through Indian bank challan||April 2023|

 |HSEE 2023 Application Status Check date||May 2023|

 |Admit card will available to download on||May 2023|